delight-im/Knowledge/Software Development.md

  * "Prefer dedicated libraries to monolithic frameworks.
 When you choose a framework, you make a large, long term committment.
 You sign up to learn about the framework's various inner workings and strange behaviours.
 You also sign up to a period of ineffectiveness whilst you're getting to grips with things.
 If the framework turns out to be the wrong bet, you lose a lot.
 But if you pick and choose from libraries, you can afford to replace one part of your front end stack whilst retaining the rest."
 (Jimmy Breck-McKye)
  * GPS is described to have an accuracy of less than 100m, but usually it is even between 2m and 30m.
  * You should let your method names start with a verb in most cases.
 Examples for arbitrary return types (or none at all) are: `getXxx()`, `setXxx()`, `createXxx()`, `calculateXxx()`, `changeXxx()`, `deleteXxx()`, `removeXxx()`, `startXxx()`, `stopXxx()`, `retrieveXxx()`, `convertXxx()` or `cancelXxx()`.
 Examples for methods returning `boolean` are `isXxx()` and `hasXxx`.
 Notable exceptions are conversions, where you'd often want to use `toXxx()` or `XxxToYyy()`, and methods where nouns are commonly used, such as `length()` or `size()`.
+ * Many open source projects that are part of the foundation of modern operating systems and the internet are maintained by a single developer or by a very small team and receive only few donations.
+Such projects include GnuPG by Werner Koch, the Bash shell by Chet Ramey, NTP by Harlan Stenn and OpenSSL.

 ## Charsets and Encodings